fedi-e2ee/public-key-directory-specification/Specification.md

 If Bob is not Fireproof, there is a possibility for Alice to issue a BurnDown and then issue an AddKey for Bob on behalf of Grace.
 However, this will create immutable evidence of this intrusion, which is incompatible with gag orders.

+#### Hostile nation state seeks to abuse _Right To Be Forgotten_ mechanisms to cover up an unlawful intrusion.

+**Status**: Open / Addressable.

+Grace instructs Mallory to perform an active attack against a user, then submits a _Right To Be Forgotten_ request to the Public Key Directory to destroy evidence of their human rights violation.
+For example, Grace instructs Alice to launch a [BurnDown then AddKey](#race-condition-between-successful-burndown-and-subsequent-addkey) against Bob, then uses social engineering to gain access to Bob's friends to spy on their activity.

+If Grace has also enlisted Yvonne to perform the cover-up, this attack will succeed (as currently written).

+However, it is not without risk: [BurnDowns](#burndown) are meant to be noisy, rare Protocol Messages that should trigger immediate skepticism for all parties involved.
+Although they have some legitimate use (i.e., if a user loses access to all their secret keys and devices), they should set off alarm bells for anyone using the Public Key Directory.

+To address this risk, any software building E2EE on top of the Public Key Directory **MUST** immediately demote the trust status of any participants that receive a successful BurnDown.
+At minimum, this means requiring any higher-level validation be performed again (e.g., safety number comparison) as if chatting with a stranger.

 ## Protocol Messages

 This section outlines the different message types that will be passed from the Fediverse Server to the Public Key